kariinmgdn/WeatherApp/README.md

 ### Usage

-First, go to the directory where the project was previously cloned and run the following command to build the app.
+First, go to the directory where you previously cloned this project and run the following command to build the app.
 ```
 gradle build
 ```
-Before running the app you will need to create a Docker container.
-Run those commands in command prompt:
+Before running the app, you will need to create a Docker container.
+Run those commands in the command prompt:
 ```
 docker pull postgres

 docker run --name weather -p 5432:5432 -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=postgres -d postgres
 ```
-After that run the app via command:
+After that run the app via the command:
 ```
 gradlew bootRun
 ```

-After running the App, endpoint description will be available in [Swagger](http://localhost:8080/swagger-ui/index.html)
+After running the app, the endpoint description will be available in [Swagger](http://localhost:8080/swagger-ui/index.html)
 ![](Swagger.png)

 ## Tests